SakoDroid/telego/README.md

  }
 ```

-Now that the bot is running bot will receive updates from api server and passes them into UpadteChanell.
+Now that the bot is running it will receive updates from api server and passes them into UpdateeChannel.
 So you can use this channel to know if an update is received from api server.
 You can get the channel via **GetUpdateChannel()** method of the bot :

  ```
  import (